Alpha effect and dynamo in density-stratified turbulence with large-scale shear: applications to protoplanetary discs and astrophysical clouds: Acknowledgments

 \section{Acknowledgments}

+We thank M. Rheinhardt for his suggestions which have significantly improved the paper.
 IR would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the program ‘Anti-diffusive dynamics: from sub-cellular to astrophysical scales’ (April - June 2024), where this work was initiated.
 IR also acknowledges the discussions with some participants of the Nordita Scientific Programs on ‘Stellar convection: modelling, theory and observations’ (September 2024) and ‘Numerical Simulations of Early Universe Sources of Gravitational Waves’ (July - August 2025), Stockholm.
 IR would like to thank the Nordita for support and hospitality during the programs.
-The work of NK was partially supported by the Russian Science Foundation (grant 21-72-20067).